Smart Marker Parameters

 &=&=B{-1}/C{-1}~(skip:1)

-In the dynamic formula marker, “-1” denotes the offset to the current row in B and C columns respectively which will be set for division operation, the skip parameter is one row.
-Moreover, we should specify the following char:
+In the dynamic formula marker, “-1” denotes the offset to the current row in the B and C columns respectively, which will be used for the division operation; the skip parameter is one row.
+Moreover, we should specify the following character as a separator to apply further parameters in dynamic formulas:

 The following screenshots illustrate a repeating dynamic formula and the resulting Excel worksheet.